 When to Mow your Wildflower Meadow

 RHS Chelsea Flower show starts next week.
 And we will soon begin hay making with our annual “Chelsea Chop” Conventional advise has suggested waiting until July or later before beginning to cut wildflower meadows.
 In recent years this advice has begun to change.
-We now begin our hay making at the end of May and continue throughout the summer.
-This has interesting benefits for both … Continue reading When to Mow your Wildflower Meadow »
+We now begin our hay making at

 The hidden promise of the winter wildflower meadow – the role of grazing in management

 It’s officially Spring, yet at this time of year the wildflower meadows are keeping the glory to come well hidden.
 A combination of autumn grazing by our two cows, followed by winter grazing by our flock of sheep has left the vegetation short.
-It looks unpromising now but it is all ready to grow away with the warmer weather.
-The role of grazing in … Continue reading The hidden promise of the winter wildflower meadow – the role of grazing in management »
+It looks unpromising now but it is

 The Summer of Hay Making Begins.